sourcey/meataxe/README.md

----
-layout: index
----

 # Meataxe

-Meataxe is a killer collection of Capistrano deployment scripts.
+Meataxe is a killer collection of Capistrano 3 deployment scripts.

 ## Installation

 Add this line to your application's Gemfile:

 ```
-gem 'meataxe'
+gem 'meataxe', group: :development
 ```

 And then execute: